Post-Merger Integration: Culture As The Hidden Factor Behind M&A Success

 Although the word ‘culture’ usually evokes images of festivals, folk dance, crafts and traditional wear, cultural integration in business refers to the intentional alignment of values, communication styles, decision-making norms, leadership expectations, and workplace behaviors between merging organizations from different national, corporate, or professional cultures.
 In cross-border M&As, cultural integration operates on three interconnected levels:

-Failure to integrate across all three creates friction that no financial synergy can compensate for.
+Failure to integrate across all four creates friction that no financial synergy can compensate for.

 Believe It Or Not, Cultural Integration Is Especially Critical In Cross-Border M&As